10up/wp-scaffold/docs/README.md

 ## Prerequisites
 - Local WP (https://localwp.com/)
 - Git
+- Composer (for PHP dependencies)
+- Node.js & npm (for JS dependencies)

 ## Quick Start with Local WP
 1. **Open Local WP and create a new site:**